 , underground fungi are a favourite item on the menu.
 Predators include masked owls,

 , feral cats and dogs.

 There is no specific breeding season with animals capable of giving birth throughout the year.
 Gestation is 21 days.
-Because of the relatively short time that young bettongs spend in the pouch, these animals can produce up to three young per year.
+Because of the relatively short time that young bettongs spend in the pouch, these animals can produce two or three young per year.